w43322/X220-OpenCore/README.md

 ## TLDR

+#### Flashing BIOS

+1. Flash the modified BIOS under Windows.
+Instructions are provided in the zip file.

 #### Installing macOS

 1. Make a Installation USB Drive per [Dortania's guide](https://dortania.github.io/OpenCore-Install-Guide/).
 Install `macOS High Sierra` on the X220.
 And make sure to leave some space for `Windows` while partitioning.